michaelvauth/RequestDramaNetworks/README.md

 # Network Analysis by Automated Request Annotations
-This repository provides a python package which automates the detection of speech requests in German dramas by and uses these annotations for network analysis.
+This repository provides a python package which automates the detection of speech requests in German dramas and uses these annotations for network analysis.

 ## Ressources